liteapi-travel/java-sdk/README.md

 ### Booking cancel
 ------

-This API is used to request a cancellation of an existing confirmed booking.
+The cancelBooking function is used to request a cancellation of an existing confirmed booking.
 Cancellation policies and conditions will be used to determine the success of the cancellation.
 For example a booking with non-refundable (NRFN) tag or a booking with a cancellation policy that was requested past the cancellation date will not be able to cancel the confirmed booking.

 *  <h4 style="color:#9155fd; font-weight: 800;"> Example :</h4>
 ```java